Haskell at 200 MPH: Interview with Arseniy Seroka

 How do you do it?
 You have a lot of employees all over the world, how are they distributed, where are they located?

-We have employees from all parts of the world, some from America, some from Europe (and Russia), and Asia, and we coordinate all that with modern tools like Slack, YouTrack, GitHub and other means of communication but the main thing is that we try to cultivate, develop, and maintain certain processes within the company that help us communicate better.
+We have employees from all parts of the world, some from America, some from Europe, and Asia, and we coordinate all that with modern tools like Slack, YouTrack, GitHub and other means of communication but the main thing is that we try to cultivate, develop, and maintain certain processes within the company that help us communicate better.

 For example, even if somebody has talked with somebody else offline, we still try to bring the information back to Slack.